By Lambert Strether of Corrente.

 Tech: “Jack Dorsey Steps Down as Twitter CEO, Replaced by CTO Parag Agrawal” [Bloomberg].
 “Jack Dorsey, the co-founder and chief executive officer of Twitter Inc., is stepping down, ceding the position to the company’s Chief Technology Officer Parag Agrawal… ‘I’ve decided to leave Twitter because I believe the company is ready to move on from its founders,’ Dorsey said in the statement.
 ‘My trust in Parag as Twitter’s CEO is deep.
 His work over the past 10 years has been transformational.
 I’m deeply grateful for his skill, heart, and soul.
 It’s his time to lead.’
 And more: “‘The headline takeaway here is Twitter’s execution,’ said Mandeep Singh, an analyst at Bloomberg Intelligence.
 ‘When you compare Twitter to all the other social media platforms, the level of engagement they had, they never were able to monetize it as well as some’ other rivals.” • “Other rivals” = Facebook, meaning Wall Street also wants Twitter to become a cesspit of algorithmic manipulation.
 Lambert here: People love to whinge about Twitter, but I think you get from it what you bring to it (which Facebook’s newsfeed makes impossible).
 I belong to several nice little neighborhoods in Twitter that are very important to me.
 Further, Twitter, as a meeting ground for the great unwashed, the press, and policy makers and academics of a certain level, performs an important social function much like the blogosphere once did.
 It’s impossible for me to imagine, for example, that the aerosol science thought collective would gotten the traction it did without Twitter.
 That translates directly into lives saved.
 I take some hope from the fact that the CTO is Dorsey’s successor, not the CFO, heaven forfend, or some lawyer or private equity weasel.
 Note to Agrawal: I would pay a reasonable monthly fee for Twitter that didn’t perform any algorithmic manipulation on my feed whatever, including censorship.
 Let me do that.
 Also, give me simple HTML, including links, in the Tweet body.
 C’mon, dude, it’s the Internet!
 I would bet there are others who feel the same.
 (Maybe the $3.00/month version does, but frankly, $3.00 feels so cheap there can’t be value.
 Irrational reaction to pricing, I know, but there we are!)

 Supply Chain: “Holiday shopping ‘hell’: workers brace for unruly customers and labor strikes” [Guardian].
 Why on earth would workers have to “brace” for a strike?
 More: “Isabella Burrows, 19, started working at PetSmart in Michigan just ahead of the holiday shopping season in 2020.
 ‘It was one of the worst things I’ve had to work through.
 We didn’t have enough people to deal with those crowds.
 We had three registers and there were lines around and out the doors for how much traffic we had,’ said Burrows.
 This year, Burrows is scheduled to work from 3 to 11.30pm on Black Friday at a store one hour away from where she lives.
 She was transferred from a closer store in May after complaining to human resources that her manager downplayed and dismissed the tragic death of her 12-year-old brother two days after it happened.
-Though she has different managers at her new store, , while still grappling with the trauma from the incident at her previous store, ongoing worries about Covid-19, and bracing for the influx of store traffic and aggressive customers during the holiday shopping season.” • So, that Petsmart manager really fulfilled their social function big-time, didn’t they?
+Though she has different managers at her new store, she still fears asking anything from management, while still grappling with the trauma from the incident at her previous store, ongoing worries about Covid-19, and bracing for the influx of store traffic and aggressive customers during the holiday shopping season.” • So, that Petsmart manager really fulfilled their social function big-time, didn’t they?

 Mr. Market: “Top Glove Jumps 21% as Omicron Variant Concerns Boost Outlook” [Bloomberg].
 “The two-day gains in glove makers are reminiscent of the eye-popping rallies seen by medical wear companies last year before vaccine rollouts, the economic reopening and forced labor allegations weighed on their outlook.
 The sector was one of the hottest pandemic trades in 2020 but many of the glove producers more than halved in their market value this year.” • If I played the ponies, I would have been long stupid.
 Maybe hedging with a little flutter on alternative delivery technologies to syringes.